Conservative opposition wins German election and the far right is 2nd with strongest postwar result

-BERLIN — (AP) — German opposition leader Friedrich Merz's conservatives were on course for a lackluster victory in a national election Sunday, while Alternative for Germany nearly doubled its support, the strongest showing for a far-right party since World War II, projections showed.
+BERLIN — (AP) — Germany's conservative opposition leader Friedrich Merz won a lackluster victory in a national election Sunday, while Alternative for Germany nearly doubled its support, the strongest showing for a far-right party since World War II, projections showed.

 Chancellor Olaf Scholz conceded defeat for his center-left Social Democrats after what he called “a bitter election result.”
 Projections for ARD and ZDF public television showed his party finishing in third place with its worst postwar result in a national parliamentary election.